villares/villares.github.io/como-instalar-py5/index-EN.md

 - A **Python 3** interpreter (version 3.8 or later);

-- Install the **py5 package* and its dependencies (other libraries it needs to work, such as JPype);
+- Install the **py5 library package** and its dependencies (other libraries it needs to work, such as JPype);

 - A **Java** (**JDK-17**), which *py5* needs for the drawing infrastructure, and JPype needs to know where it is, looking at the JAVA-HOME environment variable;

-- An **IDE** (Integrated Development Environment), simply put, is a code-appropriate text editor that lets you run the programs you write.
+- Optionally, an **IDE** (Integrated Development Environment), simply put, a code-appropriate text editor that lets you run the programs you write.
+Some people like to use *py5* on *Jupyter Notebooks*.

-The suggestion here is to start by installing a specific version of the **Thonny IDE** (which comes with Python 3.8/3.9) and then an extension (plug-in), **thonny-py5mode** that will install and configure the JDK for you!
+The suggestion here is to start by installing a specific version of the **Thonny IDE** (which comes with Python 3.8 or greater) and then an extension (plug-in), **thonny-py5mode** that will install and configure the JDK for you!

 >  Another way to get everything you need, if these steps bellow fail, is to follow the instructions at the [py5 documentation](https://py5.ixora.io/content/install.html), starting with installing *miniconda*, which comes with Python and the *conda* package manager, to install *py5*, and then following the instructions for installing and setting up *Java* (*JDK-17*).